 Mineral Render is a great choice for winter installations.
 It’s essentially the dry-mix version of our thin coat renders; it has grains within the render and it’s applied in a very thin layer.
 The only thing that makes this render different is the fact that it contains portland cement, which enables it to dry a lot faster than our other thin coat renders.

-Faster drying times in winter are essential, as temperatures drop overnight, and wet render exposed to freezing conditions leads to render failure.
+Faster drying times in winter are essential, as temperatures drop overnight.
+Wet render exposed to freezing conditions leads to render failure.
 Mineral Render does require painting with Silicone Paint, but despite the added cost of this it’s a much more effective material to use in the winter months.

 The Winter Adhesive is a basecoat designed for use down to temperatures of zero degrees.
 That means that it’s perfect for those winter months when the weather is miserable and work is continuously stalled due to low temperatures.

-The basecoat is essentially the same as the EWI-220 EPS Basecoat Adhesive in that it can be used as an adhesive for securing EPS insulation boards to a substrate, so the plus side is that it also helps to enable the installation of EWI in cold climates.
+The basecoat is essentially the same as the EWI-220 EPS Basecoat Adhesive.
+For example, it can be used as an adhesive for securing EPS insulation boards to a substrate.
+So, a major advantage of it is that it helps to enable the installation of EWI in cold climates.